 Since writing this review I discovered that the formula may have changed to one that is a bit lower in carbs.

-This is a lot of ingredients; however, I don’t believe that the vitamins and minerals provide any energy, help in focusing, or weight loss, in basically healthy people.
-I believe the AdvoCare company, for the most part, agrees with me because on both the website and the pdf document for the product, they indicate that the “key ingredients” in the Spark Energy Drink are:
+This is a lot of ingredients; however, I don’t believe the vitamins and minerals provide any energy, help in focusing, or weight loss, in healthy people.
+I believe the AdvoCare company, for the most part, agrees with me because both the website and the pdf document for the product, indicate that the “key ingredients” in the Spark Energy Drink are: